Skip to main content

 Setting The EDITOR Environment Variable #

 Whichever text editor you choose, remember to set the EDITOR environment variable in your ~/.bashrc file, so that this editor is automatically invoked by command-line tools like your version control system.
-For example, put this line in your profile to make Neovim (nvim) the favored text editor:
+For example, put this line in your profile to make Visual Studio Code the favored text editor:

 Configuring Git #